johninfra/it-support-and-cybersecurity-labs/README.md

 This repository documents hands-on IT support and cybersecurity labs designed to simulate real-world help desk and system administration tasks.
 Each lab reflects practical experience in troubleshooting, user account management, and network diagnostics.

-## Key Skills and Experience

-- Active Directory user support including password resets, account unlocks, and permission management
-- Network troubleshooting using ping, ipconfig, DNS diagnostics, and connectivity testing
-- Virtual machine setup and management using VMware Workstation
-- Windows and Linux system administration in lab environments
-- Command line usage across Windows (CMD, PowerShell) and Linux (Kali)
-- File system permissions and access control (NTFS and Linux chmod)
-- Network scanning and reconnaissance using Nmap
-- Real world help desk scenarios including login issues, account lockouts, and shared drive access

----

-## Lab Experience Highlights

-- Resolved user login issues by resetting passwords and unlocking accounts in Active Directory
-- Diagnosed network connectivity failures and restored communication between systems
-- Configured shared folders and mapped network drives across domain environments
-- Built and managed multiple virtual machines simulating enterprise IT infrastructure
-- Performed network reconnaissance to identify open ports and services
-- Practiced troubleshooting workflows similar to real IT support tickets

----

 ## Labs Included

-- Network Reconnaissance using Kali Linux and Nmap
+### Lab 01 - Network Reconnaissance and Service Enumeration
+Used Kali Linux and Nmap to identify hosts, test connectivity, and enumerate open ports and services on a Windows target machine.

-- Linux System Operations and File Permissions
+### Lab 02 - Linux System Operations and File Permission Management
+Practiced Linux command line operations, directory creation and removal, sudo privileges, and chmod based permission management in Kali Linux.

-- Network Troubleshooting and Connectivity Repair
+### Lab 03 - Network Troubleshooting and Connectivity Restoration
+Diagnosed and resolved a network connectivity issue in a VMware NAT environment after releasing IP configuration and restoring proper DHCP behavior.

-- Active Directory User and Access Management
+### Lab 04 - Active Directory User and Access Management
+Created and managed domain users, groups, shared folders, and access controls in a Windows Server Active Directory environment.

-- Network Drive Mapping and File Sharing
+### Lab 05 - Network Drive Mapping and File Sharing
+Configured a shared folder, assigned permissions, and mapped a network drive between systems in the same virtual network.

+### Lab 06
+Add your lab 6 summary here.

+### Lab 07
+Add your lab 7 summary here.

+### Lab 08
+Add your lab 8 summary here.

+### Lab 09 - Password Reset and Account Lockout Support
+Simulated a common help desk workflow by resetting a domain user password, unlocking a locked account, and verifying successful login and user context.

+### Lab 10 - Software Installation and Printer Troubleshooting
+Simulated desktop support tasks by installing software, verifying application functionality, and troubleshooting printer setup and test output.

+## Skills Demonstrated
+- Network troubleshooting and diagnostics
+- Linux and Windows command line operations
+- VMware virtual machine configuration
+- Nmap scanning and service enumeration
-- Active Directory User and Group Management
+- Active Directory user and access management
-- Remote IT Support Ticket Simulation
+- Password reset and account lockout support
+- Network drive mapping and file sharing
+- File permission management in Linux
+- Real world help desk troubleshooting workflows

+## Tools Used
+- VMware Workstation
-- DNS and Network Connectivity Troubleshooting
+- Windows 10 and Windows 11
+- Windows Server 2022
+- Kali Linux
-- Active Directory Password Reset and Account Recovery
+- Active Directory Users and Computers

----
+- Command Prompt
+- PowerShell
+- Nmap

 ## Career Objective

-Seeking an entry level IT support or help desk role where I can apply hands on troubleshooting skills, support users in real world environments, and continue building toward a cybersecurity career.
+Seeking an entry level IT support, help desk, or junior cybersecurity role where I can apply hands on troubleshooting skills and continue building practical experience.